electron-plumber/electron-big-book/docs/math/0 Core Courses/14 Chapter3 polynomials-rational expressions-functions Module1 polynomials and operations lower.md

-## 8.Addition and subtraction of polynomials
+## 8.Addition and Subtraction of Polynomials
 - The addition and subtraction of polynomials are relatively simple: __just combine like terms__.

-## 9.Multiplication of polynomials
+## 9.Multiplication of Polynomials
 - Polynomial multiplication can be done using __the distributive law__, meaning __each term of one polynomial__ must be __multiplied by each term of the other__, and then __like terms are combined__.